College Football Hall of Fame: South Bend

 In September 1991, the National Football Foundation opened a national search for a new location, soliciting bids from cities.
 It first started by offering bids to cities with local National Football Foundation chapters.
 Thirty-five such cities replied, including South Bend, Indiana.

 The South Bend bid proposal was led by Bill Starks and Edward "Moose" Krause of the South Bend chapter of the National Football Foundation, who then approached South Bend mayor Joe E. Kernan about the concept.
 Kernan brought the concept to the city's Project Future department, tasked with bringing new attractions to the city to assist its economic development.
 Patrick McMahon, Project Future's executive director, collaborated with over a hundred people to craft a proposal for South Bend to host the Hall of Fame, which was presented to the National Football Foundation in November 1992.
 The proposal slated for a $14 million facility to be constructed in South Bend's downtown.
 Several sites in the city had been explored, such as a site near the Indiana Toll Road and various sites in the city's downtown, but a location near Century Center was the top choice.

 On July 13, 1992, William Pearce, chairman of the National Football Foundation, made the announcement that South Bend had won the bid to host the Hall of Fame's new location.
 South Bend had beaten out other locales, including Atlanta, Houston, the New Jersey Meadowlands, New Orleans.

 The new location was opened in South Bend, Indiana, on August 25, 1995.
 Despite estimates that the South Bend location would attract more than 150,000 visitors a year, the Hall of Fame drew about 115,000 people the first year, and about 60,000 annually after that.

 By the late 1990s, some had already begun to criticize the Hall of Fame in South Bend as a failure, due to a lack of corporate sponsorship and poor turnout even during special events.

-In September of 2009, Archie Manning, the chairman of the National Football Foundation, announced that the museum would be moving to Atlanta.
-The South Bend location closed in December of 2012.
+In September 2009, Archie Manning, the chairman of the National Football Foundation, announced that the museum would be moving to Atlanta.
+The South Bend location closed in December 2012.